hidro-iri/Borinot/software/3_master_board_configuration.md

 # Master Board Configuration

+> :warning: Since some libraries are no longer actively maintained, version conflicts may occur in the future.
+If something doesn't work during the installation process, it could be due to a dependency that needs to be downgraded. :warning:

 Part 1: Master Board SDK Installation
 1. **Build** and **install** forked Master Board SDK from source:
 > :information_source: The original Master Board SDK repository has been forked to converse an older version compatible with the rest of the system.